-- 10. Alternatively, if you want to use an external Proficy Authentication service (that is, a Proficy Authentication instance already installed by an external application such as Operations Hub): - a.
-Select the Use External Proficy Authentication check box.

-The fields for the external Proficy Authentication service appear.
+- 10. Alternatively, if you want to use an existing Proficy Authentication service (that is, a Proficy Authentication instance already installed by an external application such as Operations Hub): - a.
+Select the Use Existing Proficy Authentication check box.
+The fields for the existing Proficy Authentication service appear.